skienzmatishun/rippreport/content/p/failing-our-children-in-baldwin-county/index.md

 summary: State agencies and law enforcement officers ignored severe abuse indicators and left helpless minors in extreme danger for months.
 Investigative case files and medical records prove local authorities buried clear evidence of horrific criminal neglect.
-We uncover the heartbreaking human toll left behind when cold government institutions choose corruption over helpless victims.
+The Ripp Report uncovers the heartbreaking human toll left behind when cold government institutions choose corruption over helpless victims.
 ---
 To all who have an interest in the safety of children in Baldwin County, Alabama and beyond,